Daytime Friends

-Daytime Friends is the third studio album by Kenny Rogers for United Artists Records, released worldwide in 1977.
+Daytime Friends is the third studio album by American singer Kenny Rogers for United Artists Records, released in 1977.
 It was his second major success following the break-up of The First Edition in 1976 (his first album Love Lifted Me was a minor success, with his second, the self-titled Kenny Rogers, going to Number 1 on the US country charts and crossing over to the mainstream pop charts in many countries).